Corrin (surname): Isle of Man

-While significant sources from the Isle of Man (along with most Manx genealogists) agree that the linage of Corrins are of Celtic origin, some argue that pre-1400s documents point to a Norse source through the name of Thorfin.
-J.J.
-Kneen, a historian on the Isle of Man, suggests the possibility in terms of places, such as Malew to have been given significant influences from the Norse.
+J. J. Kneen, a historian on the Isle of Man, suggests the surname to be of Norse origin.
+While some sources from Manx genealogists agree that the lineage of Corrins are of Celtic origin, most argue that pre-1400s documents point to a Norse source through the name of Thorfinn, possibly in terms of places, such as Malew (an area of significant influences from the Viking Age).
 According to Kneen, "It is probable that Thore the son of Asser is identifiable with Thorfin the son of Oter mentioned in the Chronicles of Man.
 He was a famous chieftain of the Isles in the 12th century.
 It is now impossible to identify the site of this estate, but it was probably in the Parish of Malew".

-The Thorfin clan is briefly mentioned in the Chronicles of Mann and the Isles:
+The historical figure of Thorfinn Ottarsson is briefly mentioned in the Chronicles of Mann and the Isles: